-Go through these 19 reasons why your baby won’t stop crying so you’ll know how to comfort your baby
+Go through these 19 reasons to find out why your baby won’t stop crying so you’ll know how to comfort them

 There were several times where I really felt like I was a failure as a mother.
 One of those was when I couldn’t figure out why my baby won’t stop crying.
 I felt miserable for her but I didn’t know back then how to calm her down nor the reason why she was crying.

 So given that I always research these things concerning my kid, I listed the possible reasons of why a baby won’t stop crying and I’ve also added some things in here that I’ve experienced first hand.
 I go through these mental checklists in my head and now, I want to share these with you.